Brooklyn Ice Cream Factory

 The Brooklyn Ice Cream Factory is an ice cream shop in Brooklyn, New York City.
 Its original location was a converted 1922 fireboat house at 1 Water Street, on the Fulton Ferry Landing Pier, in the Dumbo neighborhood near the Brooklyn Bridge.
-It was replaced by an outpost of the Ample Hills ice cream stores in June 2019.
+It was replaced by an outpost of the Ample Hills ice cream stores in June 2019, which was subsequently replaced by an outpost of Van Leeuwen Ice Cream in May 2023.
 Brooklyn Ice Cream Factory remained in business at a new temporary location in the Greenpoint neighborhood until March 2021, when it reopened across the street from the original location at 14 Old Fulton Street.

 History

 The ice cream shop was opened by owner Mark Thompson in 2001, shortly after the September 11 attacks.

 It sat near the Brooklyn Bridge in a landmark fireboat house on the Fulton Ferry landing, the oldest in Brooklyn.
 In the past, firefighters from the nearby marine fireboat station used the building for firefighting practice sessions.

 The Fulton Ferry location was replaced by an outpost of the Ample Hills ice cream stores in June 2019.
 Brooklyn Ice Cream Factory remained in business at a single new location in the Greenpoint neighborhood until March 2021.